YourAva/movie-review/README.md

 - [ ] Ticket buy system (maybe a cart?)
 - [ ] Sign in / Login system

 *Most likely, this project won't grow too far.
-It's more of a thing to do in my free time, but I hope that one day my skills will be good enough to do some of the above. :P*
+It's more of a thing to do in my free time, but I hope that one day my skills will be good enough to do some of the above :P*